 Driven by unusually hot and dry weather conditions and a large-scale protest led by the Fridays for Future movement, climate change has become a major concern of German voters as well.

-The Green Party, perceived by many voters as the party that treats environmental challenges most rigorously, is strong in the polls on the eve of the federal elections in September.
-Also for this reason the CDU / CSU alliance fears of being overtaken as the most popular force in the country.
+The Green Party, perceived by many voters as the party that treats environmental challenges most rigorously, is strong in the polls ahead of September's federal election.
+This is also why the CDU/CSU alliance fears being overtaken as the most popular force in the country.